 If you have food allergies, you might just avoid recipes that use those kind of canned ingredients.
 The good news is, you can use this recipe in place of the canned version if you like.

-The even better news is, this vegan cream of mushroom soup is amazing.
+The even better news is, this vegan creamy mushroom soup is amazing.
 It’s thick, creamy, flavorful, and so filling.
 You will love it and want to eat a big bowl of it for lunch, and probably for dinner, too.

 This is one of those soup recipes where I just don’t miss the dairy at all.
 The vegan buttery spread, the garlic, the mushrooms, and the spices add so much delicious savory flavor.
 The canned coconut cream adds a silky texture and some richness that’s irresistible.